• Loading stock data...

 Shams Charania went on ESPN airwaves after midnight to explain that none of the players directly involved, nor LeBron James, knew the wild trade was afoot.

-Sharania added that the Mavericks’ approach was the first time the Lakers had ever offered Davis in a trade.
-The deal took “several weeks” for the teams to hammer out, according to the Dallas Morning News, although ESPN reported the negotiations “began a few days ago.”
+Charania added that the Mavericks’ approach was the first time the Lakers had ever offered Davis in a trade.
+The Dallas Morning News reported the deal took “several weeks” for the teams to hammer out, but ESPN reported the negotiations “began a few days ago.”

-James called a report he was “frustrated” with Davis a “fkn lie” shortly before 2 a.m.
+James called a CBS Sports report that he was “frustrated” with Davis a “fkn lie” shortly before 2 a.m.
 Eastern Sunday.

 “LeBron has dreamed of playing with Luka Doncic for years,” Charania’s ESPN colleague Brian Windhorst said as reality settled in.
 Windhorst called the deal “a rebuke” of Doncic by the Mavericks, an undeniable reality given the price they fetched for a 25-year-old superstar.

-Minds were blown across the league Saturday night.
-Mavericks legend Dirk Nowitzki simply posted a stunned emoji, while Hall of Fame columnist David Aldridge called it a “Holy S–t” trade.
+Mavericks legend Dirk Nowitzki simply posted a stunned emoji, while Hall of Fame columnist David Aldridge called it a “Holy S–t trade.”
 ESPN analyst and former Nets assistant GM Bobby Marks said that he had “never seen so many team executives not involved in this trade stunned.”

 The Lakers are set to host the Mavericks on Feb.
 25.